 Greenlight for Girls is an international organization dedicated to inspire girls of all ages and backgrounds to pursue STEM subjects - Science, Technology, Engineering and Mathematics - by introducing them to the world of science in fun and exciting ways.
-The Center for the Advancement of STEM Education (CASE) at Bridgewater State University is excited to announce our partnership with Greenlight for Girls to offer a Greenlight for Girls STEM event, where we welcome 150 girls (aged 11-15) from local communities to join us for an exciting day filled with hands-on science & technology workshops guided by STEM role model professionals, BSU faculty and staff.
+The Center for the Advancement of STEM Education and the College of Education at Bridgewater State University partner with Greenlight for Girls to offer a Greenlight for Girls STEM event, where we welcome 150 girls (aged 11-15) from local communities to join us for an exciting day filled with hands-on science & technology workshops guided by STEM role model professionals, BSU faculty and staff.

 The Math Kangaroo is a competition for students in grades 1 through 12.
 The atmosphere is fun and encouraging and all participants receive a T-shirt, pencil, certificate and a toy.
 The heart of the competition is the 75 minute multiple-choice test.
 There are 24 questions for students in grades 1 through 4, and 30 for grades 5 and up.